mattdibi/yampad/README.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+#### Pre-built

+I also added some pre-built .HEX file in the 'firmware/' folder to test the electronics.

 ### Donations

 If you've read this far and found something useful, please consider donating to help me maintain and further develop this project.